-Section 28 of Nova Scotia's Education Act indicates that a teacher must be certified or hold a teaching permit in order to teach in the public schools of Nova Scotia.
+Section 44 of Nova Scotia's Education Act mandates that a teacher must be certified or hold a teaching permit in order to teach in the public schools of Nova Scotia.

 It should be noted that teaching permits are only granted in situations where attempts to hire certified teachers have proven unsuccessful.
-Prospective teachers in Nova Scotia should expect to be certified in the province in order to be employed by a school board.
+Prospective teachers in Nova Scotia should expect to be certified in the province in order to be employed by a Regional Centre for Education/CSAP.

 Prospective applicants for teacher certification in Nova Scotia are informed that there can be significant differences in jurisdictional requirements for teacher certification.
 While Chapter Seven of the Agreement on Internal Trade may provide for recognition of teacher certification between provinces, the level (classification) of certification granted in each province may vary significantly.
 Such variance can lead to significant salary differences between jurisdictions.
 Certified teachers (in Nova Scotia or elsewhere) who intend to seek certification in other jurisdictions, are strongly recommended to research the implications of becoming certified in a different jurisdiction.

-Teacher certification in Nova Scotia is governed by provisions of the Education Act (the act), the Governor-in-Council Education Act Regulations (the regulations), the Nova Scotia Teacher Certification Handbook 2001 including amendments (the handbook) and the Teachers’ Provincial Agreement (TPA).
+Teacher certification in Nova Scotia is governed by provisions of the Education Act (the "Act"), the Teacher Certification Regulations (the "Regulations"), the Nova Scotia Teacher Certification Handbook 2001 including amendments (the "handbook") and the Teachers’ Provincial Agreement (TPA).

 Prospective applicants for teacher certification in Nova Scotia should be aware that on August 1, 2000 a new teacher certification system with new classifications of teacher certification came into effect in Nova Scotia.
 Subsequent amendments to the certification regulations enable some applicants to be assessed and classified on the basis of the classifications and requirements of the pre-August 1, 2000 teacher certification system while other applicants must be assessed and classified on the basis of the post July 31, 2000 teacher certification system.